-for failure to meet data reporting requirements in 2014.
-The company subsequently provided all required reports.
-15 However, it is not currently known to what extent TNCs are complying with these reporting requirements.
+The company subsequently provided all required reports.15 However, it is not currently known to what extent TNCs are complying with these reporting requirements.
 Information that has been reported is not currently available to other public agencies or to the general public.
-In June 2017, San Francisco City Attorney Dennis Herrera filed a public records request to the CPUC to release all annual reports submitted by TNCs since 2013, in addition to other data the CPUC has collected on congestion, public safety, greenhouse gas (GHG) emissions, effect on public transit operation and parking, and other areas relevant to maintaining San Francisco's transportation networks.16 The CPUC declined to provide this information.
+In June 2017, San Francisco City Attorney Dennis Herrera filed a public records request to the CPUC to release all annual reports submitted by TNCs since 2013, in addition to other data the CPUC has collected on congestion, public safety, greenhouse gas (GHG) emissions, effect on public transit operation and parking, and other areas relevant to maintaining San Francisco's transportation networks.16 The CPUC declined to provide this information in response to this request.